Welcome back for the conclusion of the garbage treatment of “Piriformis Syndrome”.

 I had also just pointed out that there is lumbar flexion doing those exercises.

-So here is the little caveat some people may experience worsening symptoms doing those “stretches”, and feel that I definitively confirms piriformis syndrome.
+So here is the little caveat.
+Some people may experience worsening symptoms doing those “stretches”, and decide that it definitively confirms piriformis syndrome.
 Let me just explain why for most it will feel better initially and typically get worse the more you do.

 So when you round your low back (bending forward, pulling knees towards your chest, sitting) it causes your spine to open in the back.
 The back part of the spine is where the nerves exit that feed your lower body, and the sciatic nerve is just a continuation of the spinal nerves coming out at different places in your back.